- October 30, 2019

 Innovation and entrepreneurship should be an available option to all Americans, so it’s a positive sign to see that the Senate is taking this matter seriously.
 Hearing that “fewer and fewer new businesses are launched every year,” as mentioned by Senator Klobuchar, means that this might be an opportune time for new ideas and initiatives.
-Let’s hope the Entrepreneurship Caucus highlights the fact that in 2018, equity crowdfunding was responsible for boosting local economies by $289 million and $1 billion since its inception.
+Let’s hope the Entrepreneurship Caucus highlights the fact that in 2018, equity crowdfunding was responsible for pumping almost $1 billion into local economies since its inception.

 Crowdfunding is a popular concept

 Collecting a small piece from ‘the crowd’ is such a common practice, it even has royal roots.
 In 1938, a British Duchess used crowdfunding to help a family flee Austria to Canada before WWII.
 While the Duchess’ crowdfunding campaign wasn’t offering equity (it would have been considered donation-based crowdfunding), it highlights how long the concept of pooling money for a cause or initiative has been practiced by people.

 More recently, crowdfunding allowed researchers to continue studying the migration patterns of Russian eagles, after the feathered misfits accidentally racked up a huge phone bill!
 The eagles (one in particular) left the scientists “penniless” and they would have been forced to stop their research if the crowdfunding campaign hadn’t been a success.
 Talk about soaring to new heights!

 The Engine that Could